 One of the biggest mistakes made by first-time brewers is not cleaning every bit of requirement, or not knowing the difference between “cleaning” and “sterilizing.”
 Cleaning is removing unwanted particles that you can see.
 Funk.
 Gunk.
 Nasty bits.
 In contrast, sterilizing is removing the unwanted particles you can’t see.
 Bacteria.
 Mold.
 Food spoilage organisms, like listeria.
 Cleaning (sometimes called sanitizing to confuse matters further) cannot get rid of the unseen, and sterilizing alone will not get your equipment “clean” enough to guarantee that there is not something lurking under a big glob of goo that could survive a soak in iodine.
-But don’t take my word for it.
-Here is what industry professionals have to say about the importance of sterilizing.

 Cleanliness is essential

 If you begin brewing a lot, at some point your will find yourself with used bottles.
 You will have friends bring them to you in hopes of scoring some cider, or you will run short of flip tops and have to head down the recycle center in search of more containers for your 5-gallon batch!
 (Remember not to get any screw top [twist-off] bottles, the threads will not work with your capper, and the neck is thinner glass so it can break) Even if your equipment is all “brand new” it can have oil from fingers or residue from the factory.
 You need to get in the habit of washing everything, every time.
 If you don’t, you invite trouble.
-Trouble is expensive, and it tastes like vinegar!
+Trouble is expensive, and it tastes like apple cider vinegar!